-Colorado River Boating Accident Leaves 13 Hurt & Four Missing
+Colorado River Boating Accident Leaves 13 Hurt And Four Missing

-The head-on collision of two recreational boats on the Colorado River Saturday has left four people missing and 12 others injured.
+The head-on collision of two recreational boats on the Colorado River on Saturday has left four people missing and 12 others injured.
 The accident happened almost 300 miles east of Los Angeles along part of the river that runs along the border of California and Arizona.
 Moabi Recreational Park was a busy location with people celebrating the Labor Day holiday.
-The boat in which the two missing people were passengers was submerged by the collision according to a report from the Chicago Tribune.
+The boat in which the two missing people were passengers was submerged as a result of the collision, according to a report from the Chicago Tribune.

 A spokesman for the San Bernardino County Fire District says that one of those hurt in the accident was a woman who sustained life-threatening injuries and was taken to the University Medical Center in Las Vegas.
 Nine others were hospitalized with less serious injuries.

 Both local authorities and other recreational boat owners searched the area Saturday, but the bodies of the two presumed dead have not yet been recovered.
 Officials deemed it too dangerous to allow divers in the water after dark but planned to resume their search Sunday morning.
-Water depth in the area is shallow in some area but can be as deep as 30 feet in other areas.
+Water depth in the area is shallow in some areas but can be as deep as 30 feet in other areas.
 Some passengers in the boats were thrown into the water upon collision while others jumped.
 The water carried all of them some distance down the river, some as far as three to five miles from the site of the collision.

 Divers returned to the roaring Colorado River on Sunday in search of two people missing and presumed dead after a grisly, head-on boat collision along the California-Arizona border https://t.co/a67DsI2TxJ